Jackson County, Kansas

-Jackson County (county code JA) is a county in the U.S. state of Kansas.
+Jackson County is a county in the U.S. state of Kansas.
+Its county seat and most populous city is Holton.
 As of the 2020 census, the county population was 13,232.
-Its county seat and most populous city is Holton.
 The county, first named Calhoun County for pro-slavery South Carolina Senator John C. Calhoun, was renamed in 1859 for President Andrew Jackson.
 The Prairie Band Potawatomi Indian Reservation, near the center of the county, comprises about 18.5% of the county's area.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 sqmi.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 sqmi Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1859, Jackson County was established.